 A cross section of a typical potential alternative cover system is set forth below.

-SBMU may use an engineered synthetic turf system at SPS to close the Bottom Ash Pond, depending upon the ease of constructability and projected costs at SPS.
+SBMU may use an engineered synthetic turf system at SPS to close the Fly Ash Pond, depending upon the ease of construction and projected installation costs at SPS.

 3.2 Selection of a Final Cover System